 Figure 3.
-Picture of the realized bonded device.
+Picture of the realised bonded device.

-As it can be noted it is based on a SOI (Silicon On Insulator) wafer, used as substrate.
-The 10 μm of silicon is a doped layer used to contact the AlN layer, having a thickness of 0.5 μm.
-An insulation layer of thermal oxide with a thickness of 200 nm separates the silicon layer and the AlN.
-The last layer is a metal stack composed of 200 nm chrome and 1000 nm of aluminum.
-It is used as second electrical contact for the AlN material.
-In order to create suspended structure a deep RIE (Reactive Ion Etch) etching procedure is accomplished.
-Figure 2 shows the layout of the MEMS and Figure 3 shows the realized prototype which will be used for simulations (see Section 3), and as reference voltage source for the experiments.
+As can be noted, the MEMS device was based on a silicon on insulator wafer, which was used as a substrate.
+The 10 μm of silicon was a doped layer used to contact the AlN layer, having a thickness of 0.5 μm.
+An insulation layer of thermal oxide with a thickness of 200 nm separated the silicon layer and the AlN.
+The last layer was a metal stack composed of 200 nm chrome and 1,000 nm of aluminium.
+It was used as a second electrical contact for the AlN material.
+A deep reactive ion etching procedure was used to create a suspended structure.
+Figure 2 shows the layout of the MEMS, and Figure 3 shows the realised prototype that was used for simulations (see Section 3) and as reference voltage source for the experiments.

-It is worth to mention that the realized MEMS can generate voltage output between 10 mV to hundreds of mV.
-For this a suitable design of the conditioning circuit for the zero standby must be addressed.
-This part will be presented with the design, realization and characterization in Section 4.
+It is worth mentioning that the realised MEMS can generate a voltage output between 10 mV and hundreds of mV.
+Because of this, a suitable design for the conditioning circuit for the zero standby device must be addressed.
+This discussion will be presented with the design, realisation and characterisation in Section 4.

 System description and simulations

-Figure 4 represents a battery driven system such as a WSN which is composed by three main sections: 1) the vibration-based transducer, 2) a power management, 3) the final load that in a typical application, consists of sensors, micro controller units, and generic transceivers (i.e., Bluetooth, RF, Wi-Fi, etc.).
+Figure 4 represents a battery driven system such as a WSN that is composed of three main sections: 1) the vibration-based transducer, 2) a power management and 3) the final load, which in a typical application consists of sensors, micro controller units and generic transceivers (i.e. Bluetooth, RF, Wi-Fi, etc.).